Spring 2021 Course Formats

 Last updated: October 29, 2020

-There are two meeting types you might see on your schedule for the course location:
+There are two course meeting types you might see on your schedule for the course location:

-Virtual Meeting: This class type will always meet virtually.
+This course type will always meet virtually.
 This will display in the location as "VL"

 If you are a student who can only attend Cal Lutheran in the Spring virtually, regardless of the meeting type of the class, you will be able to attend ALL classes virtually.

 Find Your Course Schedule

 You will be able to know the meeting type of all your classes by looking at your schedule in Self-Service/Student Planning in MyCLU.
 Your schedule tells you under the location code how your class will meet.
 Virtual will display as "VL" and Split Meeting will display as "MC"

 For courses that are listed as "Split-Meeting" you can look up what day you physically come to campus for your course in Blackboard when you navigate to the course and find the Groups section.
 Blackboard courses for Spring 2021 will begin displaying in early December.